How to Fix the “Disk You Inserted Was Not Readable” Error

 How to Recover Data from a Disk that Isn’t Readable

-Note: Disk Drill can recover data from a drive as long as it’s visible in Disk Utility and the drive’s listed storage space is accurate.
+Note: Disk Drill can recover data from any drive that appears in Disk Utility with its correct storage capacity.

-Step 1.Download and install Disk Drill onto your Mac.
+Step 1.Download and install Disk Drill from the official website.

 select drive and start scan